Data Dictatorships and the Fall of Liberal Democracy: A Global System Ruled by Whoever Controls Data

 This is exactly why liberal democracy is doomed.
 They’re playing smoking mirrors and redirecting our attention to the wrong debates and hacking our emotional selves, while we lose something that took us a long and hard slog to have: Democratic power.

-There’s no way backwards in this society after modern dictatorships get established.
+There’s no way backwards in this society after data dictatorships get established.
 Once you board this train, you’re on it to the end.

 Nationalism Vs. Fascism.